 When it comes to VBA usage, it cannot automate the data refresh process entirely because sometimes it will require a user to confirm certain steps.
 Apart from the inconvenience, the key stopper here is that users without basic knowledge of VBA cannot do this effectively.

 Task: you need to do data calculations.

 Power BI vs Excel comparison: in Power BI, the only option for data modeling and calculations is to use data analysis expressions (DAX).
 This is a library encompassing functions and operations that can be used for building expressions and formulas.
-Excel operates both DAX and standard Excel formulas, which is easier for people not acquainted with DAX.
+In Microsoft Excel reports you can operate both DAX and standard Excel formulas, which is easier for people not acquainted with DAX.

 Task: you need to visualize datasets for a better understanding of trends and fluctuations.

-Power BI vs Excel comparison: the data visualization toolset is very similar in Power BI and Excel.
-Users highlighting Power BI advantages over Excel in terms of data visualization may not know that the extra modules and add-ons can be used in Excel, too.
+Power BI vs Excel comparison: the visualization toolset is very similar in Power BI and Excel.
+Users highlighting Power BI advantages over Excel may not know that the extra modules and add-ons can be used in Excel, too.
 Excel even has a module for building advanced business diagrams.
-Although both tools utilize the functionality of Power Query (to automate the processing of raw data), Power Pivot (to handle big data), and DAX (to make advanced calculations), Power BI forces users to get acquainted with this toolkit, whereas Excel does not.
+Although both data analytics tools utilize the functionality of Power Query (to automate the processing of raw data), Power Pivot (to handle big data), and DAX (to make advanced calculations), Power BI forces users to get acquainted with this toolkit, whereas Excel does not.

 Generally, Power BI is like a combination of Excel and Access in one application, but with more powerful options for data processing and a broad portfolio of ready-to-use visualization solutions.
 Power Query is also integrated better into Power BI thanks to its more powerful internal memory and processing.— Dzianis Yushkevich, Senior Business Intelligence Analyst, at *instinctools.